evgenyneu/Cephalopod/README.md

 ## Setup (Swift 3.0 / Xcode 8)

-There are three ways you can add Auk to your Xcode project.
+There are three ways you can add Cephalopod to your Xcode project.

 #### Add source (iOS 7+)